-Spoken dialogue is one of the most natural means of interaction between a human and a robot.
+Spoken dialogue is often considered to be one of the most natural means of interaction between a human and a robot.
 It is, however, notoriously hard to process with standard language processing technologies.
-Dialogue utterances are often incomplete or ungrammatical, and may contain numerous disfluencies like fillers (err, uh, mm), repetitions, self-corrections, fragments, etc. Moreover, even if the utterance is perfectly well-formed and does not contain disfluencies, the dialogue system still needs to accommodate the various speech recognition errors thay may arise.
-This problem is particularly acute for robots operating in real-world environments and dealing with complex, open-ended domains.
+Dialogue utterances are often incomplete or ungrammatical, and may contain numerous disfluencies like fillers (err, uh, mm), repetitions, self-corrections, fragments, etc. Moreover, even in the case where the utterance is perfectly well-formed and does not contain any kind of disfluencies, the dialogue system still needs to accommodate the various speech recognition errors thay may arise.
+This problem is particularly acute for robots operating in real-world noisy environments and deal with utterances pertaining to complex, open-ended domains.

 Spoken dialogue systems designed for human-robot interaction must therefore be robust to both ill-formed and ill-recognised inputs.
-In this paper, we present a new approach to address these two issues.
-Our starting point is the work done by Zettlemoyer and Collins on parsing using CCG grammars [10].
-To account for natural spoken language phenomena (more flexible word order, missing words, etc.), they augment their grammar framework with a small set of non-standard rules, leading to a relaxation of the grammatical constraints.
-A discriminative model over the parses is coupled to the parser, and is responsible for selecting the most likely interpretation(s).
+In this paper, we present a new approach to address these two difficult issues.
+Our starting point is the work done by Zettlemoyer and Collins on parsing using relaxed CCG grammars [21].
+In order to account for natural spoken language phenomena (more flexible word order, missing words, etc.), they augment their grammar framework with a small set of non-standard combinatory rules, leading to a relaxation of the grammatical constraints.
+A discriminative model over the parses is coupled with the parser, and is responsible for selecting the most likely interpretation(s) among the possible ones.

 In this paper, we extend their approach in two important ways.
-First, [10] focused on the treatment of ill-formed input, ignoring the speech recognition issues.
+First, [21] focused on the treatment of ill-formed input, ignoring the speech recognition issues.
 Our approach, however, deals with both ill-formed and misrecognized input, in an integrated fashion.
 This is done by augmenting the set of non-standard rules with new ones specifically tailored to deal with speech recognition errors.
 Second, we significantly extend the range of features included in the discriminative model, by incorporating not only syntactic, but also acoustic, semantic and contextual information into the model.

 An overview of the paper is as follows.
-We describe in Section 2 the general architecture of our system, and discuss the approach in Section 3.
-We present the evaluation results on a Wizard-of-Oz test suite in Section 4, and conclude.
+We describe in Section 2 the architecture in which our system has been integrated.
+We then discuss the approach in Section 3.
+Finally, we present in Section 4 the evaluations on a WOZ test suite, and conclude.